Skip to content

 4. Press the Fibonacci button

-To achieve this style of programming, Calc4 introduces the concept that "everything is an operator".
+To achieve this style of programming, Calc4 introduces the concept of everything being an operator.
 For example, the Fibonacci button is represented as a unary operator.
-Here, please be noted that this operator (or button) is not provided by default, but is defined manually by the programmer.
+Note that this operator is not provided by default but is defined by the programmer.
 In fact, "3" and "8" are also operators.
-The detail will be presented in the next section.
+Further details are provided in the next section.

-Despite such simple grammar, Calc4 is capable of performing various complex computations such as the Mandelbrot set shown below.
-The Mandelbrot set program is available here.
+Despite the simple grammar, Calc4 can perform complex computations such as the Mandelbrot set shown below.
+The program is available here.

 Mandelbrot Set Drawn by Calc4